Consensys/doc.gnark/docs/Tutorials/eddsa.md

 ```

 The first operation is to compute $H(R,A,M)$.
-The hash function is not given as parameters here, because only a specific snark-friendly hash function can be used,
+The hash function is not given as parameters here, because only a specific snark-friendly hash
-so we hard code the use of the mimc hash function:
+function can be used, you therefore hard code the use of the `mimc` hash function:

 ```go
 import (